Athulus/tool-cal/readme.md

 3. `make` will run install dependencies, run test, and compile a static binary
 4. `make deploy` will build a docker image and run the image and a redis server with docker-compose

+## code organization
+all code is in the `main` package

+`main.go` has all of the http server code, inluding the  http handler functions

+`cal.go` has the code that deals with data access of the calendar events from redis

+`middleware.go` (currently empty) should have all of the http middleware functions if they are needed

+`user.go` (currently empty) will hold the code to deal with whatever users will do?

 ## notes for tool scheduling app
 - calendar
     - calendar for each tool